 My name is Emily Lowenfels or "Miss Emily" as many of the children I service call me.
 I am a Licensed Clinical Social Worker and have been working in the fields of Social Work and Therapy for over 15 years.

-My journey into the therapeutic field began during my Music Therapy studies at Berklee College of Music in Boston.
+My journey into the therapeutic field began during my Music Therapy studies at Berklee College of Music.
 Shortly after graduating and completing my internship in Music Therapy, I was hired as an Expressive Arts Therapist with St. Clare's Healthcare in their Boonton, NJ Behavioral Health Center.
 I realized I wanted to do more to help others, moved to Connecticut and worked as a Case Manager for mentally ill adults.
 Not feeling like I was working with my niche, I searched for a further way to help others.
 I decided to apply to graduate programs and was accepted into the CUNY- Hunter College School of Social Work where I completed my graduate degree, MSW-clinical track, with a certification in Children, Youth, and Families.
-It was during this time that I realized my calling to work with individuals and children who challenges may include: anxiety, depression, behavioral, and navigating the social arena, as well as with individuals who have developmental disorders such as Autism and ADHD, among others.
+It was during this time that I realized my calling to work with individuals and children who challenges may include: anxiety, depression, behavioral, and difficulty with navigating the social arena.
+My niche population is individuals who have developmental disorders such as Autism and ADHD.
 I completed my LCSW supervision in 2015, passed my licensing exam and have been practicing privately as a fully licensed clinician, ever since.
-In of September 2019, I had left my previous group practice and have been accepting new clients in my office in Central Jersey.
+In September 2019, I had left my previous group practice and have been accepting new clients in my office in Central Jersey.

 My eclectic background offers me a unique practice where I utilize the Creative Arts (Music, Art, Writing, Movement) paired with Cognitive-Behavioral techniques among others to individualize the therapeutic process for each of my patients.